JayO-1/NLP_ProductReviewClassifier/README.md

 # Product Review Classifier
-Exploring important concepts in AIML and Deep Learning via the creation of a Bi-Directional LSTM to classify product reviews scraped from Amazon.
+Exploring important concepts in AIML and Deep Learning via the creation of a Bi-Directional LSTM using TensorFlow to classify product reviews scraped from Amazon.
 This data was used in the following paper:

 Xiaowen Ding, Bing Liu and Philip S. Yu.
 	_“A Holistic Lexicon-Based Approach to Opinion Mining."_